getgauge/docs.gauge.org/using.rst

     For an existing product name, the search result will contain the product name.

     * Search for product "Die Hard"
-    * "Die Hard should show up in the search results
+    * "Die Hard" should show up in the search results

     ## Unsuccessful search

     On an unknown product name search, the search results will be empty

     * Search for product "unknown"
     * The search results will be empty

 In the above spec, if all the scenarios tagged with "search" and "successful"